ankitrkumar/ankitrkumar.github.io/_posts/2015-10-1-Controlling-4k-video-in-vlc-with-unity-3d.md

 For a project that I am working on, I wanted to control the playback of a 4k video entirely from unity.
 But of course that was not going to happen.
 After looking at a lot of assets in the asset store that claimed to do this.
 I finally thought of doing something different entirely.

-My requirement:
+### My requirement:
-				Primary requirement: Play a 4k video with unity.
+- Primary requirement: Play a 4k video with unity.
-				Secondary requirement: Control the media player, playing the video.
+- Secondary requirement: Control the media player, playing the video.

-What I did:
+### What I did:
+- I used telnet to control vlc, I sent commands over telnet to control the video playback and I did this by opening a channel to the interface.
+- In unity, I started vlc using Process.Diagonstic.System("/path/to/vlc.exe")
+- The real setup was in vlc,

 ![_config.yml]({{ site.baseurl }}/images/config.png)